dedenf/dedenf.github.io/_posts/2024-05-23-looking-out-for-rss-reader-in-windows.md

 ---

-Yes, it is still [my ongoing journey of using Windows semi-daily usage](/2024/04/using-windows), and one of the application i have been use on a daily basis is RSS Reader (Really Simple Syndication), where i put my frequent sites or blogs that i read.
+Yess, it is still [my ongoing journey of using Windows semi-daily usage](/2024/04/using-windows), and one of the application i have been use on a daily basis is RSS Reader (Really Simple Syndication), where i put my frequent sites or blogs that i read.

 On my mac, i have been a [Reeder](https://reederapp.com/) user for a long time, happy with the UI and its feed management, kinda hard to find a reader which did the same thing or close.